Generic selectors

 Authors’ contributions

 Uwe Wollina and Alberto Goldman contributed equally to concepts, design, definition of intellectual content, literature search, data acquisition, data analysis, manuscript preparation, manuscript editing, and manuscript review.
-Uwe Wollina is the Guarantor.
+Uwe Wollina is the guarantor.

 Declaration of patient consent